zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 > \<HOSTMASTER@domain\>.

-Even if not mentioned in [RFC 2142], there are some exception to the rule above:
+Even if not mentioned in [RFC 2142], there are some exception to the rule above.

-1. Zones in the .ARPA tree are meant for infrastructural identifier, and email domains are not expected for those ([RFC 3172]).
+Zones in the .ARPA tree are meant for infrastructural identifier, and email domains are not expected for those ([RFC 3172]).
 This means that the well known mailbox is not expected for reverse zones (in-addr.arpa, ip6.arpa).
 Those are excluded from the requirement in this test case.

-2. The root zone cannot be a mail domain since the mail domain is the part to the left of the trailing dot, e.g. "example.com" is the the maildomain for tha apex of "example.com.".
+The root zone cannot be a mail domain since the mail domain is the part to the left of the trailing dot, e.g. "example.com" is the the maildomain for tha apex of "example.com.".
+The root zone is excluded from the requirement.

-3. Top-level domains (TLDs) usually do not function as mail domains and are probably not meant to be included in the specification in [RFC 2142].
-Those are excluded from the requirement in this test case.
+Top-level domains (TLDs) can technically function as mail domains ([RCF 5321][RFC 5321#section-2.3.5], section 2.3.5) but they rarely have that function and are probably not meant to be included in the specification in [RFC 2142].
+On the contrary, [Internet Architecture Board] concludes in a report "[Dotless Domains Considered Harmful][IAB Statement]" that TLD names should not be mail domains.
+In this test case TLDs are not only excluded from the requirement of being an mail domain, if found to be, a warning will be generated that points that out.

 It is therefore expected for every domain (zone), excluding those excepted above, to publish an MX record in apex of the zone (i.e.